Barcelona & the Costa Brava - 7 Days

 Day 6: Wine Tasting in the Empordà Region

-This 5-hour excursion includes private transport and a stop for lunch in a nearby town before you return to your hotel in Begur in the afternoon where you'll have free time to relax and, if you so choose, head to the beach and go for a refreshing swim before dinner.
+This five-hour excursion includes private transport and a stop for lunch in a nearby town before you return to your hotel in Begur in the afternoon, where you'll have free time to relax and, if you so choose, head to the beach and go for a refreshing swim before dinner.

 It's time to say farewell to Spain!
 At the designated time, a driver will pick you up at your hotel for the transfer to Barcelona.
 Upon arrival in the city, you'll be dropped off at either Barcelona El Prat airport or Barcelona Sants train station to connect with your onward journey.
 Safe travels!